hbctraining/Training-modules/DGE-functional-analysis/lessons/01_functional_analysis.md

 ## Pathway topology tools
-The previous analyses did not explore how genes interact with each other (e.g. activation, inhibition, phosphorylation, ubiquitination, etc) to determine the pathway-level statistics.
+The last main type of functional analysis technique is pathway topology analysis.
+Pathway topology analysis often takes into account gene interaction information along with the fold changes and adjusted p-values from differential expression analysis to identify dysregulated pathways.
+Depending on the tool, pathway topology tools explore how genes interact with each other (e.g. activation, inhibition, phosphorylation, ubiquitination, etc) to determine the pathway-level statistics.
 Pathway topology-based methods utilize the number and type of interactions between gene product (our DE genes) and other gene products to infer gene function or pathway association.

 ### SPIA
 The [SPIA (Signaling Pathway Impact Analysis)](http://bioconductor.org/packages/release/bioc/html/SPIA.html) tool can be used to integrate the lists of differentially expressed genes determined by DESeq2, their fold changes, and pathway topology to identify affected pathways.
 The blog post from [Getting Genetics Done](http://www.gettinggeneticsdone.com/2012/03/pathway-analysis-for-high-throughput.html) provides a step-by-step procedure for using and understanding SPIA.

-Before we run SPIA, we need to remove all NA values and duplicated Entrez IDs:

 ```r
 # Set-up